chonma0ctopus/Mastiff_ModelFittingTools/README.md

 Contact: mtannock@uwo.ca

-If you make use of these codes, please cite the following two publications:
+If you make use of these codes, please cite the following three publications:

  Tannock M. E., et al., 2021, AJ, 161, 224

  Tannock M. E., et al., 2022, MNRAS, 514, 3160

+ Ishikawa H. T., et al., 2025, MNRAS, 539, 1088

 The IDL Codes required for this tool are all contained in the IDLCodes/ folder.
 You will also need the IDL Astronomy User's Library which is available at this website: